Ordina-Group/lora-iot-demo/lora-iot-server/README.md

 Make sure you have at least Node.js V4 installed on your system.

 - Make sure you are in the application subfolder (cd lora-iot-server)
-- npm install
-- npm install forever -g (this can be skipped if already installed)
+- Execute the following command: npm install
 - Check the /lora-iot-server/resources/config.js file and make changes if required.
-- Make sure you are in the root of the project (not the application subfolder, cd ..)
+- Make sure you are in this submodule's folder with the command prompt!
+- Execute the following command: npm start
+    - This will start several node instances with forever, which will reboot them if they crash.
-- execute the following command: forever start lora-iot-server/src/startup.js
+    - To close the application, simply execute the following command: forever stopall
-    - If you do this in the wrong folder no http content can be served (this issue is being looked into)

 This will install anything the app needs and start it up.
 You can then browse to the app at [localhost:7080/](http://localhost:7080/)